The Photography of Jessica Phelps

-Jessica Phelps captures daily life for the 13,000-circulation ‘Newark Advocate.’
-She was named Newspaper Photographer of the Year in a prestigious Missouri School of Journalism competition.
+In 2019, Phelps’ work capturing daily life for the 13,000-circulation ‘Newark Advocate’ earned her Newspaper Photographer of the Year honors in a prestigious Missouri School of Journalism competition.

 At the age of 6, fueled by equal parts imagination and inspiration, Jessica Phelps made her debut as a photographer in the backyard of her Granville home.

 “The first photo I ever took was of a rosebud,” she says.
 “I begged my mom to let me take a picture of it and she finally agreed.
 It seemed like it took forever to get the film back and when we did, I tore through the prints so excited to see the photo.”

 Unfortunately, the photo taken with her mother’s point-and-shoot camera did not come off as planned.
 “I was so disappointed,” recalls Phelps.
 “I had missed the rosebud and only photographed the stem.”

 Thirty years later, Phelps has improved her focus.
 In February, the photojournalist for the 13,000-circulation Newark Advocate was named Newspaper Photographer of the Year in the Pictures of the Year International competition, the prestigious contest administered by the Missouri School of Journalism.

 Phelps’ versatility is reflected in her winning portfolio that included images of daily life in Licking County: farm life in Utica, firefighters battling a huge farm blaze in Croton, Licking Valley’s defeat in the high school football playoffs and families struggling to find housing in Newark.
 She also received Pictures of the Year International’s top prize for Daily Life Picture Story for following a newly immigrated family to Columbus.